EndPointCorp/end-point-blog/2018/03/01/vue-router-in-ecommerce.html.md

 ### Vuex PersistedState

 If you are still reading, you’ve now seen the basic configuration for vue-router in an ecommerce application running on Vue.
-The Ecommerce application I forked uses [vuex](https://vuex.vuejs.org/en/intro.html), a state management pattern and library to store the state of our application.
+The ecommerce application I forked uses [vuex](https://vuex.vuejs.org/en/intro.html), a state management pattern and library to store the state of our application.
 What you’ll notice with a shopping cart application, though, is that you need to persist the state of your cart for sessions.
 Without further setup, every page refresh on your application will result in losing the state of the cart.

 To address this behavior, there are a few options to persist your state in Vue.
 I chose [vuex-persist](https://www.npmjs.com/package/vuex-persist), which stores the state (for all modules or specific modules) in localStorage.
 After installing vuex-persist, I modified the following to include the shoppingCart module in my stored state:

 ```
 // src/store/index.js